YourthYQ/Notebook-UCLA_CS35L/eLisp.md

     (defun is-even (n)
       "Check if N is an even number."
       (interactive "nEnter a number: ")
-      ; d to Prompts the user to enter a number
+      ; n to Prompts the user to enter a number
       ; s to Prompts the user to enter a string

       (if (equal (% n 2) 0)
         (message "%d is even" n)
         (message "%d is odd" n)